-The Iberians was founded by two Spaniards: Jordi Atienza and Xavier Grau with vast experience in the food and beverage industry both in Spain and here in Australia.
-Originally from the Iberican Peninsula they have lived in Australia for more 20 years.
-Our passion is to manufacture traditional Spanish smallgoods to authentic recipes.
+The Iberians founded by Jordi Atienza.
+Spaniard with vast experience in the food and beverage industry both in Spain and here in Australia.
+Originally from the Iberian Peninsula, he’ve lived in Australia for more 20 years.
+His passion is to manufacture traditional Spanish smallgoods to authentic recipes.

 Our speciality, the Spanish chorizo is the most emblematic and outstanding sausage from Spain and has its origins on the Iberian Peninsula.
 Now, as before, it is mostly produced in the regions of northern Spain in areas such as Salamanca, Asturias and the Basque Country.